Kioubit/FlapAlerted/README.md

 Configuration:
 ```
--apiKey string
+-httpAPIKey string
     API key to access limited endpoints, when 'limitedHttpApi' is set.
 Empty to disable
+-httpAPILimit
+    Disable http API endpoints not needed for the user interface and activate basic scraping protection
 -httpAPIListenAddress string
     Listen address for the HTTP API (TCP address like :8699 or Unix socket path) (default ":8699")
 -httpGageMaxValue uint
     HTTP dashboard Gage max value (default 400)
--limitedHttpApi
-    Disable http API endpoints not needed for the user interface and activate basic scraping protection
--maxUserDefined uint
+-httpMaxUserDefined uint
     Maximum number of user-defined tracked prefixes.
 Use zero to disable (default 5)
 ```
 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`